Carolyn66/hello-world/README.md

 # hello-world
-too old for this?
+Too old for this?
-slightly used but still servicable mind seaking meaningful work
+Slightly used but still servicable mind seaking meaningful work